 Omniscan is a low-cost, high-resolution, long-range imaging sonar ideally suited for use on small ROVs and surface vessels.
 Omniscan has a narrow and tall fan beam (<1 deg width) which is scanned by rotating the platform.
 As the ROV or surface vessel moves, SonarView “paints” the image of the scanned area of the sea floor giving excellent situational awareness in the murkiest conditions.

-In the case of a surface vessel with GPS or an ROV with DVL, scanning is translational as well as rotational.
-A key difference between Omniscan and other side-scan or scanning sonars in its class is Omniscan’s built-in IMU and integration with Cerulean’s SonarView application.
-If SonarView detects that the vehicle supports a MAVLINK connection, the vehicle’s position and attitude information is used to display each ping in its correct absolute orientation and position.
+Omniscan 450 is tightly integrated with Cerulean SonarView application using the vehicle's position and heading to display each ping in its correct absolute orientation and position.
 Typical side-scan products usually just display a sequence of pings in a linear array, and require post-processing with high end software tools to achieve correct image rendering.
 With Omniscan and SonarView, you see the geometrically correct image live in real time.

 Omniscan Product Selector